xueshengke/Tensor-TNNR/readme.txt

 |-------------

-For the algorithm interpretation, please read our Xue et al. (2018) paper in 24th ICPR, in which more details are demonstrated.
+For the algorithm interpretation, please read our Xue et al. (2018) paper in 24th ICPR and arXiv preprint, in which more details are demonstrated.

 If you have any questions about this implementation, please do not hesitate to contact me.